corazawaf/coraza-spoa/README.md

     server s1 127.0.0.1:9000
 ```

-A comprehensive HAProxy configuration example can be found in [example/haproxy.cfg](https://github.com/corazawaf/coraza-spoa/blob/main/example/coraza.cfg).
+A comprehensive HAProxy configuration example can be found in [example/haproxy/coraza.cfg](https://github.com/corazawaf/coraza-spoa/blob/main/example/haproxy/coraza.cfg).

-Because, in the SPOE configuration file (coraza.cfg), we declare to use the backend [coraza-spoa](https://github.com/corazawaf/coraza-spoa/blob/main/example/coraza.cfg#L14) to communicate with the service, so we need also to define it in the [HAProxy file](https://github.com/corazawaf/coraza-spoa/blob/main/example/haproxy.cfg#L37):
+Because, in the SPOE configuration file (coraza.cfg), we declare to use the backend [coraza-spoa](https://github.com/corazawaf/coraza-spoa/blob/main/example/haproxy/coraza.cfg#L14) to communicate with the service, so we need also to define it in the [HAProxy file](https://github.com/corazawaf/coraza-spoa/blob/main/example/haproxy/haproxy.cfg#L37):

 ## Docker

-- Build the coraza-spoa image `docker compose build`
+- Build the coraza-spoa image `cd ./example ; docker compose build`
 - Run haproxy, coraza-spoa and a mock server `docker compose up`
 - Perform a request which gets blocked by the WAF: `curl http://localhost:4000/\?x\=/etc/passwd`